 My background is in Revenue Operations and AI automation — building the systems and workflows that make businesses run without the manual overhead.
 I've spent years figuring out what's actually worth automating, what AI agents can reliably handle, and what still needs a human in the loop.

 I started RevFlux to bring that work to Buffalo's small businesses.
-The firms running on 5, 10, 20 people who don't have an IT department — but absolutely have processes that are costing their team hours every single week.
+The firms running on 5, 10, 20 people who are too busy running their business to stop and fix the processes that are quietly costing them hours every single week.

 Everything I build, I show you first.
 You'll know exactly what your agent does before it goes live.
 No surprises, no technical jargon you have to decode on your own.